Chris-O-Montgomery/Permaformer/README.md

-Game incomplete:\
- -Sprites: finished\
- -Map: finished\
- -SFX: finished\
- -Gameplay: finished\
- -Environments: finished\
- -Music: unfinished

  Story: Dr. Evil is roboticizing the forest!!!!
 AND YOU!!!
+        But thanks to him, you now have the power of permeation!
-        Make your way through the forest to stop him!
+        Make your way through the forest to stop him, and savce the LAST TREE EVER!!!!!

 Controls: \
   -X: jump/double jump\